 Next courses, dates, and deadlines:

-* The TEFL 1 and TEFL 2 courses can be taken simultaneously in order to complete the 150-hour Certificate by May 2018.
+* The TEFL 1 and TEFL 2 courses can be taken simultaneously in order to complete the 150-hour Certificate in one semester.

 All applicants should: